Golden Rules of Accounting Overview & Types

 3. Fair Value Accounting: Modern rules often incorporate fair value accounting, which requires assets and liabilities to be reported at their current market values.
 This approach provides more accurate information about a company’s financial health.

-4. Revenue Recognition: New rules have been established for recognizing revenue.
+4. Revenue Recognition: New rules have been established to recognise revenue.
 They focus on when and how revenue should be reported, ensuring that it accurately reflects a company’s performance.

 6. Impairment Rules: These rules require companies to assess the value of their assets regularly.
 If an asset’s value has dropped significantly, it must be written down to its fair value, preventing overvaluation on the balance sheet.